Out of the Closet

 “No problems?”

-“No, except they are always watching gruesome shows on the TV.”
+“No, except they are always watching gruesome serial killer shows on TV.”

 “How about your sister?”